 On the other hand, says Bais Hillel, we have a rule that in holy matters we increase, not decrease.
 In keeping with this standard, we should start with one light and increase each day.

-That is how a disagreement takes place in the Talmud:
+That is how a disagreement takes place in the Talmud: only on a minor matter, and only between very learned scholars who had good Talmudic reasons for expounding a theory.

 The fact that such people can disagree does not give license for the likes of us to abrogate any Law of the Torah because we feel we have the right to disagree.